App shell & overlays

 Portal mounts its children into the runtime overlay root — a full-screen, absolutely positioned layer (z-index: 1000) that mount() installs alongside your app.
 Because the overlay lives outside the active screen's flex tree, portalled UI never pushes your layout around: a modal or action bar floats on top regardless of what the page underneath is doing.

-import { Portal, View, Text } from "@pocketjs/core/components";
+import { Portal, View, Text } from "@pocketjs/framework/components";

 <Portal>